Loading...

 Portion Control

-Add sources of healthy fats like avocado, nuts, or seeds to your meal to help stabilize blood sugar levels.
+Add healthy fats such as avocado, nuts, or olive oil to your meal, which can help stabilize blood sugar levels.

 Opt for Whole Grains